-British Transport Police (BTP) York officer, PC Fiona Andrews, attended the 2016 Dementia Friendly Awards earlier this week following her selection to the awards’ judging panel.
+British Transport Police (BTP) York officer and NEDA member, PC Fiona Andrews, attended the 2016 Dementia Friendly Awards earlier this week following her selection to the awards’ judging panel.

 Fiona, whose work supporting vulnerable communities in the North East area first attracted attention in 2014, was invited to be a judge by the Alzheimer’s Society due to her expert knowledge of Dementia and Alzheimer’s, as well as her ground breaking work with Train Operating Companies in the North East to make the railway network Dementia Friendly.

 Robyn Sweeney, Dementia Friendly Programme Manager, who requested Fiona’s involvement on the judging panel after working with her on the Prime Minister’s Transport Champions Working Group said, “We felt that Fiona’s expertise would make a fantastic addition to the judging of this year’s awards’.

 Fiona first met with her fellow judges at the M&S Bank Building in Chester on 15 September to judge the nominees for the ‘Dementia Friends Champion’ Award and to select an overall winner in that category.
 The subsequent Awards Ceremony, now in its third year, took place on Wednesday 30 November at Church House, Westminster, and were hosted by Jeremy Hughes, Chief Executive of the Alzheimer’s Society and Angela Rippon, Alzheimer’s Society Ambassador.
 A full list of nominees and winners can be found here.